GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_examples.md

 Now, we want to change the symbology of a layer so that __only the outlines of the polygons are visible__.
 This is necessary to make layers below this one visible.

 To change the symbology of a single layer:
 1. Open the `Styling panel` and navigate to the symbology tab.
 By default, the symbology will be set to `Single Symbol`.
-This means that the same colours and contours will be applied to all the features in that layer.
+This means that the same colors and contours will be applied to all the features in that layer.
 2. Click on `Simple Fill`.
-3. Click on the arrow to the right of `Fill Colour`.
+3. Click on the arrow to the right of `Fill Color`.
 4. Check the `Transparent Fill` option.

 :::{figure} ../../fig/en_30.30.2_vector_layer_styling_transparent.png